DerrickDDInAI/sound-anomaly-detection/README.md

 sound-anomaly-detection
 │   README.md               :explains the project
-│   main.py                 :script to run in order to start the program │   main_live_demo.ipynb    :script to see a live demo of the program │   requirements.txt        :packages to install to run the program │   .gitignore              :specifies which files to ignore when pushing to the GitHub repository │
+│   main.py                 :script to run in order to start the program │   main_live_demo.ipynb    :jupyter notebook to see a live demo of the program │   requirements.txt        :packages to install to run the program │   .gitignore              :specifies which files to ignore when pushing to the GitHub repository │
 └───core                    :directory contains all the core scripts of the program │   │   __init__.py
-│   │
+│   │   pipeline_all_machines.ipynb :ML pipeline (outputs best model for all machines) │   │
 │   └───assets              :contains the sound datasets and images │       ├───images